What’s The M-TRAP?

-mTrap is a unique air sampling cassette developed specifically for the rapid capture and analysis of airborne mold spores using state-of-the-art DNA analysis.
+M-TRAP is a Patented air sampling cassette developed specifically for the rapid capture and analysis of airborne mold spores using state-of-the-art DNA analysis.
 It embodies the next generation of capture technology for residential and occupation mold exposure assessment.
-The mTrap excels where spore trap and agar impaction falls short — spore capture efficiency and turnaround time.
+The M-TRAP excels where spore trap and agar impaction falls short — spore capture efficiency and turnaround time.

 - No overloading or particle bounce